From Build to Browser

 X-Frame-Options: DENY blocks anyone from embedding the site in an iframe.
 Prevents clickjacking, where an attacker overlays invisible UI on top of your page to steal clicks.
 No reason for this site to be iframed, so DENY is the right answer.

-Referrer-Policy already defaults to strict-origin-when-cross-origin in every modern browser.
+Referrer-Policy already defaults to strict-origin-when-cross-origin in major browsers.
 Setting it explicitly changes nothing.
 External sites see your domain as the referrer (good for SEO), but not the full path.
 This is already the correct behavior without touching the config.

 Permissions-Policy disables browser APIs like camera, microphone, geolocation.
 But a static site doesn’t use these APIs.
 Blocking something you’re not using doesn’t protect you from anything.
 If an attacker can inject JavaScript to access the camera, you have far bigger problems than a missing header.
 And if you embed YouTube videos with fullscreen enabled, as I do, you’d have to carefully carve out exceptions.
 More complexity for zero security benefit.